alexcorremans/follow-the-sun/README.md

 - the name you want to give to this timezone, e.g. `"West Coast"`
 - the team members working in this timezone, e.g. `"Jane, John"`.
 If you don't want to display the names of people in your team, use an empty string here.

+Make sure to index the first timezone with 0, not 1.

-Note that the script doesn't order the timezones automatically, it just iterates over the `timeZones` object, so make sure to arrange your data in the order you prefer.
+Note also that the script doesn't order the timezones automatically, it just iterates over the `timeZones` object, so make sure to arrange your data in the order you prefer.

 You can have up to 10 timezones and it should still look good on a laptop screen, as long as you don't have too many people per timezone.
 Anything above that can still work but depends on the screen size.

-The page is responsive and will display the timezones horizontally on mobile.

 The `timeZones` object for the image above can be found in the `clocks.js` script to get started.